 What is Kimchi?

-Ok, ok – if you would have asked me what I thought about kimchi a couple of years ago I would have responded “Kim who?” so I totally get why some would vote the other side of the coin.
 Kimchi is fermented vegetables, mostly cabbage, flavored with chiles, onions, ginger, and garlic.
-Its pretty intimidating-looking but if you can get past its appearance, you’ll be won over by its flavor, which is like saurkraut with a spicy kick.
+Its intimidating-looking, no doubt, but if you can get past its appearance, you’ll be won over by its flavor, which is like saurkraut with a spicy kick.
 Kimchi gives dishes like fried rice new life – that said, trust me when I tell you that Healthier Kimchi Fried Rice is a major upgrade from the original!

 This recipe concept came to me a few years ago by way of the New York Times.
 What can I say, if the NYT tells me to cook something, I usually do it.
 (You haven’t lived until you’ve tried their Chocolate Chip Cookie recipe!)

 Their suggestion to toss chopped kimchi into a wok of fried rice with SPAM sounded just crazy enough to work.
-Well, minus the SPAM part – that just sounded crazy.
 That said, over the past couple of years I’ve swapped in everything from chopped smoked ribs to cooked bacon, but have settled on diced kielbasa as my favorite.
-Its salty, smokey flavor is perfection when paired with the spicy, sour kimchi.
+Its salty, smoky flavor is perfection when paired with the spicy, sour kimchi.

-I also healthified the recipe a bit by cutting half the white rice with cauliflower rice.
-This is a trick I use ALL THE TIME on my family when I’m serving them fried rice or a rice-pilaf type dish, and they are none the wiser.
+I also “healthified” the recipe a bit by cutting half the white rice with cauliflower rice.
+This is a trick I use ALL THE TIME on my family when serving fried rice or a rice-pilaf type dish, and they are none the wiser.

 Start by heating a large wok over high heat then melt 3 Tablespoons butter (or vegan butter) inside.
 Add 1 chopped shallot or 3 chopped green onions then saute until softened, 1-2 minutes.
 Butter may seem like an odd fat to stir fry with but it pairs SO well with the kimchi.